 - Agree to the terms of the Internship Funding Program (see below)

-- Acceptance to an internship is a prerequisite for applying.
+- Application submitted to an internship(s) is a prerequisite for applying.

 - Supervision from a professional in the organization

 - Less than $1,500 (gross pay, international currency equivalent) compensation

 - If the internship takes place abroad, students must comply with the University's International Travel Policy, including the Restricted Regions List (waiver of restriction is sometimes possible)